Bibliome/misc-utils/gridxp.md

 Specifies options to pass to `qsub` when the experiment is executed on a Grid Engine.

-`OPTS` is a Python string modified in the same way as `commandline()`.
+*OPTS* is a Python string expanded in the same way as [`commandline()`](#commandlinecl).

 Aliases: `job_opts`.

 #### `qsync_file(FILE)`

-When executing commands through a cluster, `gridxp.py` creates a jpb list file for `qsync.py`.
+When executing commands through a cluster, `gridxp.py` creates a job list file for `qsync.py`.
 `qsync_file()` specifies the path to this file.

-`FILE` is a Pyhton string expanded for tilde (`~`) and variables.
+*FILE* is a Pyhton string expanded for tilde (`~`) and environment variables.

 Aliases: `qf`, `qsync_filename`.

+#### `qsync_opts(**OPTS)`

+Specifies options to pass to `QSync#go()`.

 #### `paramvalues(PARAM, *VALUES)`

-Specifies the values to test for a parameter.
+Specifies all the values for a parameter.
-`PARAM` must be the name of a parameter declared with `param()`.
+*PARAM* is a Python string and must be the name of a parameter declared with [`param()`](#paramname-fmtfmt-domaindomain).

-Each element of `VALUES` will be checked against the parameter domain, if one was declared.
+*VALUES* is a Python collection and each element will be checked against the parameter domain.

 Aliases: `param_values`.

+#### `param_accept(PRED)`

+Adds a constraint on parameter values.
+By default `gridxp.py` will run the command for all combinations of parameter values.
+Use this directive to exclude certain combinations that would not make sense.

+*PRED* is a Python callable object that takes a single parameter.
+This parameter is adictionary object that contains the current value for each parameter.

+For each combination of parameter values `gridxp.py` calls all functions specified with `param_accept()`.
+If one of these returns a false value, then the combination is rejected.

+#### property(NAME, VALUE)

+Declares a property named *NAME* with value *VALUE*.
+The property can be used in expanded strings as in commandline(), outfile(), errfile(), job_options().

+*VALUE* is either a Python string or a callable object.
+If *VALUE* is a string, then this property value is a constant.
+The string value is not expanded.

+If *VALUE* is a callable object, it must accept a single parameter.
+The `gridxp.py` will call it for each parameter value combination passing them as a dictionary.
+The callable object must return a string value that will set the value for the property.

 #### `local()`

-Forces a local execution, disables execution on a cluster.
+Force local execution, do not submit jobs to the Grid Engine.
+Equivalent to `--local`.

+#### `dry_run()`

+Do not actually run commands, just print them; if using a GE, then generates a specification file for `qsync.py` but does not submit jobs.
+Equivalent to `--dry-run`.

 #### `include(FILE)`

-Includes directives contained in `FILE`.
+Includes directives contained in *FILE*.
-The file will be searched in directores specified by `--load-path`.
+The file will be searched in directores specified by [`--load-path`](#options).

 ## Simple example